etfroeland/mnistDetection/README.md

 # MNIST dataset detection
 Assignment in the course TDT4265 Computer Vision and Deep Learning

-See mnistDetection noebook for more info
+See mnistDetection notebook for more info